DevOpsBootcamp/website/source/application-isolation.rst

 .. ifnotslides::

     Containers approach application isolation from a different angle.
-Instead of emulating an entire operating system they use the same host kernel (operating system) to run the guest operating system.
-This entirely by-passes the emulation problem.
-Containers isolate applicatiosn using two technologies on Linux: CGroups and Systemd.
-Together these isolate the guest OS' processes from the host, and limit the guest's resources respectively.

-    Instead of emulating the guest OS containers use the host kernel and *lie* to the guest process and tell it that it's the only application running on that OS.
-Containers avoid the emulation problem by not using a hypervisor and instead using a combination of technologies to get the same job done.
+Instead of emulating the guest OS, containers use the same kernel as the host but *lie* to the guest process and tell it that it's the only application running on that OS.
+Containers bypass the emulation problem by avoiding emulation altogether.
+They run on the same hardware as the host OS but with a thin layer of separation.

     Containers have very become popular recently, but their underlying technologies aren't new.
 Many application developers and system